asmi24886/workforce/README.md

 ## The Configurations

-The application supports configurable number of minimum number of senior an junior cleaners required for each optimum set.
+The application supports configurable number of minimum senior or junior cleaners required for each optimum set.
 By default, the minimum senior count and minimum junior count are set to 1 and 0 respectively.

 The configuration can be modified through ../src/main/resource/application.properties
 ```